How does Gumroad handle credit card chargebacks?

 Q: I contacted my customer but they're not responding!
 This chargeback is therefore false, and I demand that it be removed.

-A: Welcome to the human race!
-Lesson number 1: people are jerks.
-Again, we can't simply cancel a chargeback.
-We have to follow the same procedures we always do.
+A: Unfortunately, we can't simply cancel a chargeback.
+We have to follow the same procedures we always do, even on legitimate chargebacks.
 It sucks, we know!

 Q: I had a customer issue a chargeback 3 months ago - what happened?

-A: We don't know.
+A: We don't know, sorry!
 We are not allowed to inquire with banks or PayPal as to the status of a chargeback's dispute.
 If we win the chargeback, we will send you an automatic notification.
 If we don't win it, we're never informed otherwise.